VKCOM/noverify/docs/dynamic_rules.md

 The `@filter` restriction allows you to restrict the rule by name of matched variable.

-Thus, the rule will be applied only if there is a matched variable that not matches passed regexp.
+Thus, the rule will be applied only if there is a matched variable that matches passed regexp.

 For example: